Will PKV Be Too Expensive When You Retire?

 How the DRV-Zuschuss reduces the premium further

-The subsidy amount: half the average GKV contribution rate on your statutory pension, around 7.3 % of your DRV-Rente, capped at half your actual PKV premium.
-For a typical mid-range DRV pension of around €2,000/month, the DRV-Zuschuss works out to roughly €146/month deducted from your PKV premium before you pay it.
+The subsidy amount: half the combined GKV contribution rate on your statutory pension, around 8.75 % in 2026 ((14.6 % + 2.9 %) ÷ 2) of your DRV-Rente, capped at half your actual PKV-Krankenversicherung premium (the Pflegeversicherung share is not subsidised).
+For a typical mid-range DRV pension of around €2,000/month, the DRV-Zuschuss is roughly €175/month, deducted from your PKV premium before you pay it (subject to the cap).

 A few important caveats.